Icon of a hand with the index finger pointing up, signifying number one or attention.

 What do I need to know if I buy a new build?

 Very often when buying a new build or a house that has yet to be built, contractually amended defect rights apply.
-As mentioned above, the SIA standards are usually included as a part of the contract.
+SIA standard 118 is often included as a contract component.

 What do they specify?

-The SIA standards are a very comprehensive set of rules, almost like law.
-We have listed a few important points here, which apply when SIA standards are included:
+SIA standard 118 is a very comprehensive set of rules, like its own law.
+Here we have listed a few important points that apply if SIA standard 118 is applicable:

-- In the first two years after transfer of ownership, a defect can be claimed at any time, meaning it does not have to be reported immediately after its discovery as is otherwise the case.
+• In the first two years after transfer of ownership, a defect can be claimed at any time, i.e. not only if reported within 60 days of discovery, as is normally the case.
 Several defects can thus be compiled and then reported together within the first two years.

-More detailed information and what exactly you must bear in mind when SIA standards are a part of your contract can be found in our fact sheet.
+You can find more detailed details and what exactly you need to bear in mind if SIA standard 118 is to become a part of the contract in our fact sheet.

 Sometimes the sellers of a new build cede their claims against the contractors and planners (as they had the building constructed) to the buyers.
 That means that for each defect, the buyer themselves must deal with the party at fault.
 However, such a clause can be problematic.
 The reasons for are as follows: